readyapi/sqldev/docs/features.md

 This is useful, in particular, because now you can create a SQL database model that *inherits* from another non-SQL model.
 You can use that to **reduce code duplication** a lot.
 It will also make your code more consistent, improve editor support, etc.

-This makes it the perfect combination for working with SQL databases in **RaedyAPI** applications. 🚀
+This makes it the perfect combination for working with SQL databases in **ReadyAPI** applications. 🚀

 You will learn more about combining different models later in the tutorial.